A 401(k) is likely an important part of your retirement plan, but are you maximizing it to its full potential?

 The employer match is like free money, with your company giving you extra cash for your retirement.

-So make sure you’re contributing enough money into the 401(k) to get that match, and find ways to hit the maximum amount an employer will match to boost your savings.
+So make sure you're contributing enough money into the 401(k) to get that match and find ways to hit the maximum amount an employer will match to boost your bank account.

 You haven’t increased your contributions over time

-It may be hard to put money into your 401(k) when you start, especially if you live paycheck to paycheck.
+It may be difficult to contribute to your 401(k) when you start, especially if you live paycheck to paycheck.

 But you’ll likely see salary increases and potentially even bonus cash as you move up in your company.